len-sla/automatize_with_GPT4/README.md

  ```

- Though coping bash script totate.sh in Dockerfile  to another directory ie /tools
+ It was enough coping bash script rotate.sh in Dockerfile  to another directory ie /tools
  puting it to PATH worked like a char.

 Then I checked rotated mp4 so they could played on some old fashioned mp4 player on TV.
 new Dockerfile was like below

 ---

  ```
  FROM ubuntu:latest